lajos/boston-blender-character-modeling/README.md

 * you can adjust **View** and **Render** subdivision level

 Notes:
-* subdivision surface will make all edges round
+* the subdivision surface modifier will make all edges round
   * to preserve edges, add extra edge loops
 * it's only a modifier, the mesh stays at the original resolution